petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/service.md

 ## Services

 Slamby introduces services.
-You can quickly create a data processing service from the available service templates.
+You can create a data processing service from the available service templates.
 Manage your data processing with services, run different tests, run more data management services parallelly.

-**Service definition:** a data management service with custom settings, dedicated resources and available API endpoint.
+**Service definition:** a data management service with custom settings, dedicated resources, and available API endpoint.

+*Available service types:*

+- Text classification service
+- Similar product recommendation service

 With services you can:

 * Create a service
 * Get your services list
 * Get a service
 * Remove a service
 * Manage processes
+* Create category recommendation engine
+* Create similar product recommendation engine

 > **Tip:** Unlike Id Service Alias is defined by the user and it is also unique among services.
-Alias name should be URL encoded (e.g.: "My Service" -> "My%20Service") when used in url.
+Alias name should be URL-encoded (e.g.: "My Service" -> "My%20Service") when used in URL.

 ### Get Service

 You can get general information about a service using the Id or Alias of the service.

 *Example REQUEST*

 > [GET /api/Services/`GUID or Alias`](#operation--api-Services-get)

 *Example RESPONSE*

 > HTTP/1.1 200 OK

 ```JSON
 {
     "Id": "57c845dc-6aa4-475c-bbf2-0d682f471f32",